EvansWinner/Kallychore/README.md

 There are no comment characters in Kallychore documents, so whatever you write will show up.
 That means you can't use a magic mode line at the top.
 Instead, try giving your input files a unique extension and then use `auto-mode-alist`.
-There is a little polymode included in the repository for editing plain text / shell scripts in Emacs.
-It requires polymode, of course.
+If anyone can suggest a nice recipe for using mutilple major modes for editing Kallychore files (text mode or markdown mode for text regions, and shell-script-mode for code cells) that would be... swell.

 ## Use